 As mentioned, the section on moving-coil drivers sums up how the vast majority of headphone and speaker transducers work.

-However, there are other driver types we should be aware of in headphones and loudspeakers that will help up to better understand how all headphones and speakers work as transducers.
+However, there are other driver types we should be aware of in headphones and loudspeakers that will help us understand how all headphones and speakers work as transducers.

-Note that each of the following headphone and loudspeaker driver types is a transducer the converts audio signals (electrical energy) into sound waves (mechanical wave energy).
-The differences between the types has to do with either the driver design and/or the working principle used to convert the audio into sound.
+Note that each headphone and loudspeaker driver type is a transducer that converts audio signals (electrical energy) into sound waves (mechanical wave energy).
+The differences between the types have to do with either the driver design and/or the working principle used to convert the audio into sound.

 Headphone Driver Types